cgpotts/iqap/README.md

 de Marneffe, Marie-Catherine, Christopher D. Manning and Christopher Potts.
 2010. ["Was it good?
 It was provocative."
 Learning the meaning of scalar adjectives](http://aclweb.org/anthology/P/P10/P10-1018.pdf).
 In Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics, 167-176.
 Uppsala, Sweden: Association for Computational Linguistics.

+## LSA2011

+Code and data for the Indirect Question-Answer Pairs (IQAP) corpus used in the LSA 2011 course [Computational Pragmatics](http://compprag.christopherpotts.net/).